shashankprasanna/sagemaker-workshop-2021/content/1_setup/studio_setup.md

  Amazon SageMaker creates the _AmazonSageMaker-ExecutionRole-\*\*\*_ role.
 ![](/images/setup/image005.png)

 1. Click **Submit.** You should see a message saying that the studio is being configured.
+This step should take less than 5 minutes.
 ![](/images/setup/image006.png)

 1. When Amazon SageMaker Studio is ready, click **Open Studio**
 ![](/images/setup/image007.png)

 1. Wait for Amazon SageMaker Studio to load.
 You'll see the following on your screen and it should take a few minutes launch the interface.
+This step should take less than 5 mins.
 ![](/images/setup/studio_loading.png)

 1. Amazon SageMaker Studio should now be open on a separate browser tab.